 Write AMONG OTHER THINGS.
-But AMONG OTHERS is allowed when referring to persons.
+But AMONG OTHERS is allowed when

+referring to persons.
 In the same manner, write FOR ONE THING, not FOR ONE.

-- X 1.
-Among others, OFTD has conducted location-specific variety trials.
-(Write: AMONG OTHER THINGS). - ✓ 2.
-PhilRice's role, noted the Secretary, dovetails with the department's rice policy objectives, citing, AMONG OTHER THINGS, PhilRice's activities to improve rice yields.
+- Among others, OFTD has conducted variety trials, which results were bases of varietal recommendations.
+(Write: AMONG OTHER THINGS). - ✓ PhilRice's role, noted the Secretary who is also PhilRice's Board of Trustees Chairman, dovetails with the department's rice policy objectives, citing, AMONG OTHER THINGS, PhilRice's activities to improve rice yields.
 (The sentence can further be improved, though.
-Note that PhilRice is mentioned twice; as much as possible, use a word in a sentence only once.
+Note that PhilRice is mentioned thrice; as much as possible, use a word in a sentence only once.
 In the case of PhilRice, institute or agency can be used).